Healthy Homes Assessment Twyford

 What We Do

-We consider your investment to be a serious one We conduct detailed examinations to ensure you don’t receive any expensive or unwelcome unpleasant surprises, so you can relax and focus on the fun aspects of owning or purchasing a home.
+We consider your investment to be a serious one We will conduct detailed examinations to make sure that you don’t receive any expensive or unwelcome expenses, which means you can relax and focus on the fun aspects of purchasing or owning the home.

-We specialise in a range of solutions to ensure you are completely informed about the condition of any property you might be considering buying or selling and also other services.
+We specialise in a variety of solutions to make sure you are completely informed of the condition of any property you might be considering buying or selling along with other solutions.

-With our systemised approach to inspecting your property and the most up-to-date software technology that incorporates digital images into your report, you can actually see any problems that might be found.
-Through our comprehensive report, it’s easy to understand why we receive so many referrals from clients our service to family members and acquaintances.
+With our systematic approach to your property inspection as well as the latest technology in software including digital photos imbedded into the report, you can actually see any issues that may be identified.
+Through our detailed report, it is easy to understand why we get so many clients recommending our service to family and friends.

 • Pre Purchase & Pre Sale Reports